kiitdev/kiit-site/docs/foundations/kiit-result.md

 1. **Not "done"**: `Success<T>` means a `Passed` status, not "the operation completed"
 2. **Still a success**: `Pending` (queued) or `Excluded` (intentionally skipped) are a `Success`, not a lesser kind of failure.
 3. **Independent facts**: `status` and `error` are independent fields of `Failure`, and don't have to agree.
 See [Relationship](#relationship).
+4. **Optional to manage**: Builders apply a sensible default status when none is supplied, so `Status` can be optional.
 :::

 This hierarchy belongs to kiit-codes, not kiit-result.
 See the [kiit-codes docs](https://www.kiit.dev/docs/kiit-codes#taxonomy) for the full set of groups and codes. <MoreLink label="Using it" href="#using-status" />